 Time in Lauderdale-By-The-Sea

 Living in small towns all his life, he still desired that small town charm.
 After an exhaustive search for a new home, he discovered Lauderdale-By-The-Sea, a small community perfectly nestled between the ocean and the Intracoastal Waterway.
-For over 22 years, he has proudly called Lauderdale-By-The-Sea home, and currently resides in his future retirement home.
+Since January of 1994, he has proudly called Lauderdale-By-The-Sea home, and currently resides in his future retirement home.

 After his election to the Town Commission in 2016, Oldaker was selected to be the Town’s representative on the Hillsboro Inlet District.
 He served on the inlet commission from 2016 until 2018, when he was then appointed to serve for two years as a director with the Broward League of Cities.
 Oldaker was re-elected without opposition to a second term on the Town Commission in March 2020.
 On April 14, 2020, Oldaker was elected by the Commission to serve as Vice Mayor of the Town of Lauderdale-By-The-Sea.
 He was nominated by former Vice Mayor Elliot Sokolow, and unanimously supported by the Mayor and his fellow Commissioners.
 From 2016 to 2019, Vice Mayor Oldaker served as Chairman of the Town’s Fourth of July celebration.
 He was appointed in April 2020 to serve as Lauderdale-By-The Sea’s representative to the Broward County Metropolitan Planning Organization.
 Before his election in 2016, Vice Mayor Oldaker served on the Town’s Planning and Zoning Board for several years, leaving as Chairman in 2014.